videojs/blog/source/_drafts/Video-js-5-s-fluid-mode-and-playlist-picker.md

 `.vjs-4-3` maintains a 4:3 aspect ratio for the video and `.vjs-16-9` maintains a 16:9 one.  `.vjs-fluid` is a bit more special.
 It waits for the video metadata to load and then uses the video width and video height to calculate the correct aspect ratio to use for the video.

 ## Playlist picker
 This works great if you only have the player by itself.
-What if you are trying to a attach a playlist to the video element and keep it at the same height?
-Like we did on the [advanced example page][advanced-example] on the videojs website.
-Like so:
+What if you are trying to a attach a playlist to the video element and keep it at the same height Like we did on the [advanced example page][advanced-example] on the video.js website?
 ![](videojs-with-playlist.png)

 We *could* calculate how much the padding top should be depending on the width of the playlist picker or the container element but then each time a video changes we would need to recalculate the height of the playlist picker.
-Instead, we can rely on videojs to do all the work.
+Instead, we can rely on video.js to do all the work.

 ### Attaching the playlist picker
-For this example, I'm using the [videojs-playlist-ui][playlist-ui] and [videojs-playlist][playlist] plugins for the playlist functionality.
+For this example, We're using the [videojs-playlist-ui][playlist-ui] and [videojs-playlist][playlist] plugins for the playlist functionality.
-I then wrap the player in a container and put the playlist-ui element in there as well.
+We then wrap the player in a container and put the playlist-ui element in there as well.
 ```html
 <section class="main-preview-player">
   <video id="preview-player" class="video-js vjs-fluid" controls preload="auto" crossorigin="anonymous">